aametwally/WEVOTE/README.md

 --seqcount <contig-reads-count-file>		 File that contains how many reads are used to assemble each contig
 ```

-### WEVOTE Abundance Output Format:
+### Abundance profiling output format:
 Each line of the Abundance file has 10 fileds.
 Output lines have comma-delimted fields; from left to right, they are:
-* taxon: taxonomy ID
+* Taxon: taxonomy ID
-* count: number of reads classified to the taxon in the first field
+* Count: number of reads classified to the taxon in the first field
-* superkingdom: the name of the superkingdom corresponding to the taxonomy id of the first field.
+* Superkingdom: the name of the superkingdom corresponding to the taxonomy id of the first field.
 This field is left empty if no defined superkingdom for this taxon
-* kingdom: the name of the kingdom corresponding to the taxonomy id of the first field.
+* Kingdom: the name of the kingdom corresponding to the taxonomy id of the first field.
 This field is left empty if no defined kingdom for this taxon
-* phylum: the name of the phylum corresponding to the taxonomy id of the first field.
+* Phylum: the name of the phylum corresponding to the taxonomy id of the first field.
 This field is left empty if no defined phylum for this taxon
-* class: the name of the class corresponding to the taxonomy id of the first field.
+* Class: the name of the class corresponding to the taxonomy id of the first field.
 This field is left empty if no defined class for this taxon
-* order: the name of the order corresponding to the taxonomy id of the first field.
+* Order: the name of the order corresponding to the taxonomy id of the first field.
 This field is left empty if no defined order for this taxon
-* family: the name of the family corresponding to the taxonomy id of the first field.
+* Family: the name of the family corresponding to the taxonomy id of the first field.
 This field is left empty if no defined family for this taxon
-* genus: the name of the genus corresponding to the taxonomy id of the first field.
+* Genus: the name of the genus corresponding to the taxonomy id of the first field.
 This field is left empty if no defined genus for this taxon
-* species: the name of the species corresponding to the taxonomy id of the first field.
+* Species: the name of the species corresponding to the taxonomy id of the first field.
 This field is left empty if no defined species for this taxon

 #### Please report any bugs & suggestions to: ametwa2@uic.edu